-Rosa Castello is a Professor of Legal Writing.
+Rosa Castello is Assistant Dean for Assessment and Professor of Legal Writing.
 She currently teaches Legal Writing I & II and Perspectives on Justice.
 She created and teaches a seminar on the Commercial Division called Litigation in New York's Commercial Division.
 Professor Castello is the co-faculty advisor for the Journal of Civil Rights and Economic Development, and faculty advisor for the Commercial Division Online Law Report.
 She also serves as the faculty representative for the Theodore Roosevelt Inn of Court.

 Professor Castello was in private practice as a litigation associate at the New York office of Debevoise & Plimpton LLP and taught legal writing for one year as an adjunct professor at New York Law School.
 She is a 2006 summa cum laude graduate of St. John's School of Law, where she was a member of the Law Review.
 After law school, she was a clerk for the Honorable William C. Connor of the United States District Court for the Southern District of New York and for the Honorable Walter K. Stapleton of the United States Court of Appeals for the Third Circuit.